aschultzen/master_thesis/mysql.md

 	mysql -u root -p

-After typing the correct password, you can use the MySql monitor to issue queries.
+After typing the correct password, you can use the MySQL monitor to issue queries.

 ## Dealing with users

-During the install of MySql, we set up a root account.
+During the install of MySQL, we set up a root account.
 This is all nice and dandy, but for everyday use in scripts and such, we need to create a user with a restricted permissions for security reasons.
 A user can be created with the following command:

 	CREATE USER 'monitor'@'yl6l005396.justernett.no' IDENTIFIED BY 'monitor';